 PNC is also one of the few ballparks in the country that lets you bring in outside food and water.
 The rules stipulate no beverages outside of water, which must be sealed and in plastic containers.

 PNC Park concession areas offer a wide variety of local favorites alongside more traditional ballpark fare.
 You can find peanuts, hot dogs, and Cracker Jacks.
 But, you can also enjoy pierogies, kielbasa, local pizza, barbecue, gyros, grilled items, tacos, and seafood.
-Prices for the specialty food can sometimes be a bit high, but the basics, like hot dogs, drinks, popcorn, and beer are more affordable.
+Prices for specialty food can sometimes be a bit high, but the basics, like hot dogs, drinks, popcorn, and beer are more affordable.

 Fun for the Kids